shibojiang654/SonicDinosaurGame/README.md

-Welcome to Sonic Run, an entertaining and charming imitation of the classic Chrome Dinosaur Game!
-Experience the joy of endless running with our lovable sonic as you navigate through a pixelated world filled with cacti and pterodactyls.
+Welcome to Sonic Run, an entertaining imitation of the classic Chrome Dinosaur Game!
+Experience the joy of endless running with sonic as you navigate through a pixelated world filled with cacti and pterodactyls.

-SonicRun captures the essence of the Chrome Dinosaur Game with a delightful twist.
-Embark on an endless journey through a vibrant landscape, hopping over obstacles as sonic.
-The game gradually intensifies, providing a thrilling experience that keeps you coming back for more.

 Controls:

-Up Arrow Key: Execute precise jumps to overcome obstacles.
+Up Arrow Key: Jump.
-Down Arrow Key: Rolls along the floor to duck under obstacles.
+Down Arrow Key: Roll.

 How to Play: